aloxlamm/forgejo-release-notes/README.md

 1. Go to your Forgejo instance
 2. Navigate to Settings → Applications → Generate New Token
-3. Create a token with `repo` permissions
+3. Create a token with `repo` read permissions
-4. Add it as a secret in your GitHub repository: `FORGEJO_TOKEN`
+4. Add it as a secret in your GitHub/Forgejo repository: `FORGEJO_TOKEN`

 ## Outputs